Navidliverpool/nav_eshop3/README.md

 Conveniently add products to your shopping cart, review your items, and proceed to checkout for a seamless buying experience. `under development`

+- Nivo Slider-Home Page:
+  Showcase your products with the elegant Nivo Slider, providing a visually appealing and interactive product display. `completed`

   - Order Management:

 Keep track of your orders and view order history to ensure a smooth transaction process. `under development`